NageshMuralidhar/AIE5/11_Mid_term/README.md

 ## Task 0: Introduction

-PodCraft represents a content creation through AI-driven debate synthesis.
+PodCraft represents a groundbreaking midterm submission that revolutionizes podcast content creation through AI-driven debate synthesis.
 This project showcases the power of combining multiple AI agents in a structured workflow to generate engaging, balanced, and thought-provoking podcast content.

 ## Task 1: Problem Definition and Audience